pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 > PDAs will be at constant war with each other

 Only initially and only if transition will be fast instead of gradual.
 More precisely, only for the first several years, if we’ll look at how things worked out for Russia in 1990s.
 In the end only efficient PDAs will survive and security production will become much better than now.
-War always has very big costs and it’s unfavorable to fight for long-established firms.
+War always has very big costs and it’s unfavourable to fight for long-established firms.

 > Someone will create a PDA that will be radically fanatically its clients regardless of their rightness